Lokathor/fermium/README.md

-Compared to the common alternative, [sdl2-sys](https://crates.io/crates/sdl2-sys), this is has consts instead of enums, is slightly more complete, and it works _much_ better on windows MSVC (no special setup at all).
+Compared to the common alternative, [sdl2-sys](https://crates.io/crates/sdl2-sys), this is has consts instead of enums, it is slightly more complete, and it works _much_ better on windows MSVC (no special setup at all).

 * There are pre-generated bindings for the following targets:
   * armv7-unknown-linux-gnueabihf